 - Trust -

-Beta readers must not share what they've read nor use it in any other format or forum, public or private.
+Beta readers must not share (verbally or in writing) what they've read nor use it in any other format or forum, public or private.
 Beta readers will not comment publicly, nor review, nor offer opinions regarding this work in progress.

 5. And finally, be specific –